-Home » Business Email Etiquette Blog » How To Suggest Business Email Etiquette?
+Home » Business Email Etiquette Articles » How To Suggest Business Email Etiquette?

 How To Suggest Business Email Etiquette?

-If you run a business, you run into those who are not all that into email skills.
-And with that, you’ll admit that those who do not communicate professionally via email can impact your choice as to if you’ll do business with them.
+If you run a business, you run into those not all that into email skills.
+And with that, you’ll admit that those who do not communicate professionally via email can impact your choice if you do business with them.

-Would you spend your hard earned dollars with someone who communicates informally with typos and incomplete sentences?
+Would you spend your hard-earned dollars with someone who communicates informally, using typos and incomplete sentences?
 Probably not.

-If it is your business, it is in your power to address this situation directly.
-You accomplish this by offering training and having an email policy in place.
+If it is your business, you can address this situation directly by offering training and having an email policy in place.

-Then there is the opportunity for misunderstandings due to lack of clarity in intent and tone.
-I’ve lost count of the number of times I responded to an inquiry and then found out “what I meant was…” after the sender then provides additional information.
+Then, there is the opportunity for misunderstandings due to a lack of clarity in intent and tone.
+I’ve lost count of the number of times I responded to an inquiry and then found out “what I meant was…” after the sender provided additional information.

 Do Your Colleagues a Favor

-How do you politely inform colleagues or associates who do not practice proper Business Email Etiquette that they need to bone up on the subject?
+How do you politely inform colleagues or associates who do not practice proper Business Email Etiquette that they need to improve?
 Delicately.

 Unfortunately, in my experience, many folks do not take kindly to the topic of their lack of email etiquette skills being brought up.
-No matter how gentle or nice you are in making the suggestion.
+No matter how gentle or friendly you are when making the suggestion.

-One way to make a recommendations is to use this website as a resource.
-Actually that’s why I started this site so many years ago.
+One way to make a recommendation is to use this website as a resource.
+That’s why I started this site so many years ago.

-You can send a little email with a message something to the effect…
+You can send a little email with a message or something to that effect…

 I found this great site about Business Email Etiquette and I learned a few things I wasn’t aware of.
 Thought you would find this info helpful too!